 - In the meanwhile, combine the rest of the ingredients for the filling in a food processor.

-- Place in a bowl, cover and refrigerate overnight allowing the flavors to blend.
+- Place in a bowl, cover with plastic wrap and refrigerate overnight, allowing the flavors to blend.

 The dough:

-- In a large mixing bowl (of a stand mixer) with the dough hook attachment, add all the ingredients for the dough together and beat on medium speed until a ball of dough is formed.
+- In a large mixing bowl (of a stand mixer) with the dough hook attachment, add the dough ingredients and beat on medium speed until a ball of dough is formed.

 - Place in bowl, cover with plastic wrap and let rest for at least 30 minutes.

-- Using a pasta roller attachment.
-Cut off a small piece of dough and pass through the rollers at dial 1.
+- Using a pasta roller attachment, pass some dough through the rollers at dial 1.

-- Keep increasing the dial number until you reach level 4. strips of dough should be about 4 inches wide.
+- Keep increasing the dial number until you reach level 4.
+The strips of dough should be about 2½ inches wide.

-- Once you have 2 pieces of dough, place about one teaspoon of filling in the center of one strip, about 1 inch apart.
+- Once you have 2 pieces of dough, place about one teaspoon of filling in the center of one strip at equal intervals.

 - Place another sheet of dough over the top and gently press together.